The truth is – NO anime will ever get a perfect score of 10/10.

 Koko Hekmatyar is an arms dealer.
 Who makes millions of dollars selling weapons, guns, and military equipment for a profit.

-It doesn’t matter who her clients are, as long as they’re willing to pay big money to get their hands on what she sells.
+It doesn’t matter who her clients are, as long as they’re willing to pay big

 The chilling thing about this story line is: this is the reality of what arms dealing looks like… IN REAL LIFE.